ochrons/scalajs-spa-tutorial/doc/main-menu.md

 ```

 For each menu item we define a function to generate the label, an icon and the location that was registered in the `routerConfig`.
 For Dashboard
-the label is simple text, but for Todo we also render the number of open todos, which we get through the `ComponentModel` property.
+the label is simple text, but for Todo we also render the number of open todos, which we get through the `ModelProxy` property.

 To render the menu we just loop over the items and create appropriate tags.
 For links we need to use the `RouterCtl` provided in the properties.